top of page

 This seminar introduces students to feminist histories of the constructed environment.
 We examine architecture, art, urbanism, ecology, and material culture alongside feminist theory and pedagogy, in relation to the dominant practices that have driven the making and study of modern environments.
 Shared readings and discussion in this course attend to the construction of knowledge and deconstruction of power-knowledge formations as a liberatory feminist practice, centering on intersectional feminist histories of abolition and resistance in the built environment.
 Students in this course work in institutional archives (Avery Drawings & Archives and Barnard Archives and Special Collections) and engage directly in the construction of collections, curating a selection of archival materials along the themes raised in the course.
 This approach reveals the agencies and imaginations behind history writing, and the ways in which the focus on the material, aesthetic, and architectural can open up new avenues of understanding the past.
 Each student’s curated materials inform a final written project on historiographical methods, which contextualizes the institutional and ephemeral archives behind the histories we tell of the constructed environment, and the histories it reveals.

-Histories of Architecture and Feminism windowsill exhibition, Barnard Archives and Special Collections, 2018
+Barnard Archives and Special Collections, 2018

 Life Beyond Emergency: Ecologies and Inhabitations of Migration